SOS | SAVE OUR SKIES ALLIANCE

 • Decreased safety as the skies are now crowded and congested with low-flying craft (most of which are 40-50 years old, with pilots learning how to fly at the helm).
 Most crashes occur on take-off and landing, with the BDU so close to the center of town, this increases risk even more.

-“But Boulder cares about the environment!"
+“But Boulder cares about the environment and climate!"

 BDU fundamentally conflicts with Boulders notorious “green” image.
 As City staff regularly discuss climate impacts, the hundreds of circling leaded gas GA planes need to enter the conversation.